yuri-schmaltz/mcp-blender/README.md

 For Mac users, go to Settings > MCP and paste the following

 - To use as a global server, use "add new global MCP server" button and paste
-- To use as a project specific server, create `.cursor/mcp.json` in the root of the project and past
+- To use as a project specific server, create `.cursor/mcp.json` in the root of the project and paste

 ```json